yhayase/skk-vscode/memory-bank/systemPatterns.md

 4. **Registration and Dictionary**
    - Registration process adds entries to the user dictionary
    - User dictionary entries are immediately available for future conversions

+5. **SKK Core and VSCode Layer (for Keybinding Context)**
+   - The Core SKK Layer (specifically, the current input mode) determines which keys are relevant.
+   - The VSCode Layer queries the Core SKK Layer for this information.
+   - The VSCode Layer then translates this into `when` clause contexts that VSCode's keybinding system can understand.

 ## Critical Implementation Paths